-- Grades A through F are included in the calculation of CGPA and are included in the Total Number of Quarter Credit Hours Attempted. - Transfer credits (TR) are not included in the calculation of CGPA but are included in the Total Number of Quarter Credit Hours Attempted and Earned in order to determine the required levels for CGPA and rate of progress. - Courses with grades of Pass and PE are not included in the CGPA calculation but do count as Quarter Credit Hours successfully completed for the rate of progress calculation. - For calculating rate of progress, F grades and W grades are counted as hours attempted but are not counted as hours successfully completed.

-- When a course is repeated, the higher of the two grades is used in the calculation of CGPA, and the total Quarter Credit Hours for the original course and the repeated course are included in the Total Quarter Credit Hours Attempted (in the SAP charts) in order to determine the required rate of progress level.
+- Grades A through F are included in the calculation of CGPA and are included in the Total Number of Credit Hours Attempted. - Courses with grades of Pass, PE, and TR are not included in the CGPA calculation but do count as credit hours successfully attempted and completed for the rate of progress calculation. - For calculating rate of progress, F, Fail and W grades are counted as hours attempted but are not counted as hours successfully completed.
+Grades of IP will also be counted as hours attempted but not as hours successfully completed. - When a course is repeated, the higher of the two grades is used in the calculation of CGPA, and the total Quarter Credit Hours for the original course and the repeated course are included in the Total Quarter Credit Hours Attempted (in the SAP charts) in order to determine the required rate of progress level.
 The Quarter Credit Hours for the original attempt are considered as not successfully completed. - When a student returns from a leave of absence and completes the course from which the student withdrew, the hours for which the student receives a passing grade are counted as earned; the grade, hours, and attendance for the original attempt prior to the official leave of absence are not counted for purpose of the rate of progress toward completion calculation and the original grade is not counted in the CGPA calculation. - When a student transfers between programs, all attempts of courses common to both programs are included in the CGPA and ROP of the new program. - Students graduating from one program and continuing on to another will have all successfully completed courses common to both programs included in the SAP calculations of the new program.
-Courses not in the new program, including grades of W or F, are excluded from all SAP calculations. - · Non-punitive grades are not used and non-credit and remedial courses do not factor into CGPA or ROP
+Courses not in the new program, including grades of W or F, are excluded from all SAP calculations. - Non-punitive grades used for non-credit and remedial courses do not factor into CGPA or ROP.